 Early American homes (mid1700s) were rarely painted at all; they were made from whatever wood was available and left to weather the elements.
 When buildings were painted, they typically applied a mixture of minerals (yellow ochre and iron oxide) that produced a reddish hue and protected the home.
 For a colonial style home, more neutral colors are typical, with black or blue accents to finish the wood shutters.

 As the Federal and Greek Revival styles came into popularity (around 1800), more pastel colors like peach, greens and yellows became trendy.
-These colors were sometimes combined in a riotous palette with dark colors on the window shutters like black or dark green used for contrast.
+These colors were sometimes combined in a riotous palette with dull colors on the windows like black or dark green shutters used for contrast.